trambarhq/relaks-starwars-example-isomorphic/README.md

 Another thing we need to do is extract CSS rules to a separate .css file instead of loading them through JavaScript.
 It's a common task that was omitted from the earlier examples.
 WebPack's [Extract Text Plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) is used for this purpose.

-### Client-side code changes
+## Client-side code changes

 The source file [main.js](https://github.com/chung-leong/relaks-starwars-example-isomorphic/blob/master/src/main.js) serves as our app's entry point.
 In the previous examples, all it does is render the `Application` component into a DIV in the DOM.
-To support SSR, we need to make the code behave different when it's running on the server.
+To support SSR, we need to make the code behave differently when it's running on the server.
 When the `window` object is absent, the following code path is used:

 ```javascript
 async function serverSideRender(options) {